Advanced Placement (AP) Credit

 Students who have successfully completed college courses elsewhere may apply to the University for the transfer of credit.
 Brown University policies for study abroad credit transfer may be found at International Programs and domestic study away.
 For additional information, consult the Dean of the College.

 Courses may be transferred from other institutions to count toward a concentration in the Biological Sciences.
 Transfer and study abroad students are encouraged to discuss their transfer credit plans with their concentration advisor initially.
-Dean Smith assigns final Biology transfer course equivalencies in ASK.
+Dean Achilli assigns final Biology transfer course equivalencies in ASK.
 Students are welcome and encouraged to communicate with her directly to determine in advance how away courses will be assigned.

 Requests for transfer credit can now be made directly using ASK.
 A guide for using the online request system can be found here.